The Best Places India

 Ancient Ghats and Alleys.
 After lunch you are driven to a spot near the Holy River from where you will be escorted through a crowded bazaar catering to visiting pilgrims.
 Arrive at the ghats and commence a walk on the banks of the Ganga.
 This is a great opportunity to experience some of Hinduisms ancient and iconic rituals.
 Various rituals will be taking place on the Ghats.
 Such ceremonies include, but are not limited to, rituals where devout Hindu’s are getting their heads shaved in respect to a recently diseased parent, newly married couples are praying with a priest for blessings, while nearby another Brahmin priest orchestrates the naming ceremony of a newborn.

-(Overnight – Taj Ganges)
+(Overnight – Taj Nadesar Palace)

 Day 6: Varanasi - Kolkata.